DISC assessment: Theory

-Marston described the DISC characteristics in his 1928 book Emotions of Normal People, which he generated from emotions and behavior of people in the general population.
-According to Marston, people illustrate their emotions using four behavior types: Dominance, inducement, submission, and compliance.
+Marston described the DISC characteristics in his 1928 book Emotions of Normal People, which he generated from emotions and behaviour of people in the general population.
+According to Marston, people illustrate their emotions using four behaviour types: Dominance, inducement, submission, and compliance.

-He argued that these behavioral types came from people's sense of self and their interaction with the environment.
-He based the four types on two underlying dimensions that influenced people's emotional behavior.
-The first dimension is whether a person views their environment as favorable or unfavorable.
+He argued that these behavioural types came from people's sense of self and their interaction with the environment.
+He based the four types on two underlying dimensions that influenced people's emotional behaviour.
+The first dimension is whether a person views their environment as favourable or unfavourable.
 The second dimension is whether a person perceives themselves as having control or lack of control over their environment.